3 Alternative Facts About the Keto Diet That Everyone Thinks Are True

 Here’s why that’s not true: Fats are the majority of the daily calorie intake on a keto diet.
 Therefore, the allowance of 5% carbohydrates couldn’t be more damaging to your health.

-When there is a lack of carbohydrates, your body becomes incredibly efficient at burning fat for energy.
-It also turns fat into ketones in the liver, which can, by default supply energy for the brain.
-The brain will accept this source of energy in lieu of glucose for a short period of time, although glucose is what the brain prefers to function optimally.
+To illustrate, when there is a lack of carbohydrates available, your body becomes incredibly efficient at burning fat for energy.
+It turns the fat into ketones in the liver, which can, by default supply energy for the brain.
+The brain will accept this source of energy in lieu of glucose for a short period of time, although glucose is what the brain requires to function optimally.

 When your glucose levels rise, your pancreas spits out a hormone called insulin.
 Insulin moves the glucose out of your bloodstream and into your cells where it is (correctly) used for energy.
 This is the process that keeps your blood sugar stable.